 The pianos will be placed in studios, classrooms and recital halls throughout Snow Fine Arts Center and will benefit approximately 200 music majors along with an additional 100 non-music majors taking classes in the department.

-"The College of Fine Arts and Communication and the Department of Music are delighted to have these New York Steinway pianos," said Dr. Rollin Potter, dean of the college of fine arts and communication.
+"The College of Fine Arts and Communication and the Department of Music are delighted to have these New York Steinway pianos," said Dr. Rollin Potter, former dean of the college of fine arts and communication.
 "We determined about three years ago that the most serious need besides a new building for our fine arts program was new pianos because nearly everyone in the program uses them.
 The All-Steinway School program gives UCA the best product and the best maintenance plan."

 With the proper care and maintenance of the pianos "which is required to become an All-Steinway School" the pianos should last 50 to 100 years.
 The university's current piano inventory, much of which is in need of replacement or repairs, are between 30 and 40 years old.

 "We have received support from the Stella Boyle Smith Trust and other individual donors to begin this program," said Shelley Mehl, Vice President of Advancement.
 "The Steinway group has been a great partner and we look forward to raising the remaining funds to become an All-Steinway School as soon as possible."

 For more information or to support this project, please contact Dr. Paige Rose, Department Chair at (501) 450-5750 or email@example.com.

 Named Sponsorship Opportunities are also available - please contact the CSO directly for details.